Insulin syringe with peptide dosing measurement markings — mcg to unit conversion guide — Apex Laboratory

 Frequently Asked Questions

-How many doses can I get from one vial?
+How many measured amounts can I prepare from one vial?

-What if my calculated dose falls between two syringe unit marks?
+What if my calculated amount falls between two syringe unit marks?

 Is there a difference between IU (International Units) and syringe units?